Search

 • Use your training with mnemonic images to bring the best possible associations to mind.

-• Place these in the Memory Palace in the way that makes most sense to you.
+• Place your mnemonic images in your Memory Palace in the way that makes most sense to you.

 • Test in intervals throughout the day, ideally in a Memory Journal.